 In captivity, it’s quite easy to get them to live out their full lifespan.
 The only threats to them are falls, bacterial growth, parasites, and spider mites.

-To avoid disastrous falls, make sure that their enclosure is not too tall and that you do not handle your GBLBT.
+To avoid disastrous falls, make sure that their enclosure is not too tall and that you do not handle the spider.

-To avoid bacterial growth and spider mites, make sure that you remove uneaten food, keep their enclosure clean, and have adequate ventilation.
+To avoid bacterial growth and spider mites, make sure that you remove uneaten food, keep their enclosure clean, and have adequate ventilation in their tank.

 To prevent parasites, make sure that you only feed them captive-bred insects.